 - Maple syrup or agave syrup

 - Dark vegan chocolate chips

 How to make healthy vegan chocolate chip cookies?

-- Unrefined sugar – coconut sugar or unrefined cane sugar or sugar-free erythritol are healthier options to white sugar.
+- Unrefined sugar – coconut sugar or unrefined cane sugar, or sugar-free erythritol are healthier alternatives to white sugar.
 Regarding the liquid sweetener, I like maple syrup or brown rice syrup for a low GI option.
-Both contain lots of important micronutrients like potassium, calcium or magnesium.
-Also, brown rice syrup has a lower GI so it diffuse sugar slowly into your bloodstream.
+Both contain lots of important micronutrients like potassium, calcium, or magnesium.
+Also, brown rice syrup has a lower GI, so it diffuses sugar slowly into your bloodstream.

-- Chickpea flour make the cookies dryer and had a bitter aftertaste
+- Chickpea flour makes the cookies dryer and had a bitter aftertaste.

-- Spelt flour offer a very similar result with earthy flavor
+- Spelt flour offers a very similar result with an earthy flavor.

 - Almond flour or coconut flour doesn’t work at all in this recipe because there is no egg replacer used.
 If you want to make almond flour vegan chocolate chips cookies try my other recipe here.